Why Brands Must Begin Adapting To AI Immediately

 How Algorithms Will Start Buying Products On The Consumer’s Behalf

-All of this is a massive change in consumer behavior, and represents the first fundamental shift in the evolution of shopping since the days of the hunter-gatherer.
-Back then, you knocked something over the head and dragged it to your cave to eat.
-Walking in to a supermarket, taking items off the shelf, paying for them at the check-out and bringing them home is essentially the same thing.
-As is online shopping with the likes of Amazon Prime subscriptions, except it’s automated.
+This technology will see the likes of Amazon leveraging data to build out increasingly detailed profiles of their users with voice-controlled personal assistants interpreting these profiles anticipating the preferences and needs of users recommending them products accordingly and automatically buying products on their behalf.
+All of this is a massive change in consumer behavior and represents the first fundamental shift in the evolution of shopping since the days of the hunter-gatherer.
+Back then you knocked something over the head and dragged it to your cave to eat.
+Walking in to a supermarket taking items off the shelf paying for them at the check-out and bringing them home is essentially the same thing.
+As is online shopping with the likes of Amazon Prime subscriptions except it's automated.
+But now we're entering a totally new age of retail in which AI is deciding what it thinks you want to buy and then further refining future behavior based on the feedback it gets.
+So for example if a consumer decides they don't like a particular brand of product that was shipped AI takes this in to account adds it their profile and adjusts how it buys future products for them.

 Consumers Will No Longer Be Making Purchasing Decisions Themselves

 And this is what I mean when I say brands need to start learning how to advertise to robots.
-Because in the first shift away from making shopping decisions ourselves, we are now handing over control to algorithms that will make these decisions for us.
-So, how do you influence these algorithms, or, in other words, how do you advertise to robots?
+Because in the first shift away from making shopping decisions ourselves we are now handing over control to algorithms that will make these decisions for us.
+So how do you influence these algorithms or in other words how do you advertise to robots?

 This question may sound futuristic.
-But it’s not a question for tomorrow.
-It’s very much a question for today.
+But it's not a question for tomorrow.
+It's very much a question for today.
 And brands risk ignoring it at their peril.
-So, to prepare your brand for the Robopocalypse, tune in to the second part of this blog next week, where I’ll be exploring this fascinating topic further, discussing what it means for the future of digital marketers, and outlining seven key steps all brands must take to begin successfully advertising to robots.
+So to prepare your brand for the Robopocalypse tune in to the second part of this blog next week where I'll be exploring this fascinating topic further discussing what it means for the future of digital marketers and outlining seven key steps all brands must take to begin successfully advertising to robots.

-To learn more about how to optimise your digital marketing strategy before the robot takeover, book a demo with one of our team today!
+To learn more about how to optimise your digital marketing strategy before the robot takeover book a demo with one of our team today!